The purpose of the Emergency Management website is to educate and inform the campus community on how to prepare for and respond to an emergency.

-The Classroom Emergency Procedures depict a summary of the necessary actions to take during an emergency.
+The Classroom Emergency Procedures and Classroom Medical Emergency Procedures depict a summary of the necessary actions to take during an emergency.

 Although specialized teams and processes are organized to implement the university’s emergency management operations, the campus community is responsible for being familiar with emergency plans and procedures.
 University employees are encouraged to review emergency preparedness information and participate in drills and exercises.

 During severe weather, such as tornados, the campus will be notified to implement shelter-in-place procedures.
-Storm Shelters have been designated for all campus facilities and BERT members will assist facility occupants with accessing these areas.
+Storm Shelters have been designated for all campus facilities, and BERT members will assist facility occupants with accessing these areas.
 If you are outside, move to the nearest facility and seek shelter.
-If you unable to locate a storm shelter; move to an interior room on the lowest floor, avoid areas with windows, and close doors to protect you from flying debris.
+If you can’t find a storm shelter, you can move to an interior room on the lowest floor, avoid areas with windows, and close doors to protect you from flying debris.

-The university has an established procedure regarding the suspension of classes and closing of offices during inclement weather such as ice or snow.
-Adverse conditions such as a power outage, chemical/gas leak, bomb threat or similar situation would also result in closing the campus.
+The university has an established procedure regarding suspending classes and closing offices during inclement weather, such as ice or snow.
+Adverse conditions such as a power outage, chemical/gas leak, bomb threat, or similar situation would also close the campus.
 Announcements will be made via ASUAlert, local television and radio stations, and the ASU website informing students and employees of the situation.
 ASU OP 52.20 establishes the procedures regarding staffing the university during inclement weather or adverse conditions.

 Essential personnel are employees who have been designated as critical to the operation of the university and whose presence is required regardless of the existence of an emergency condition or university closing, and whose absence from duty could endanger the safety or well-being of the campus population and/or facilities.